The Mall Group

 The Mall Group (เดอะมอลล์กรุ๊ป) is one of Thailand’s largest retail conglomerates, known for its portfolio of shopping malls and department stores.
-Its brands include the Mall, Emporium, EmQuartier, Emsphere, Siam Paragon, Gourmet Market, and others.

 It is a private company and a subsidiary of Lukrak Supachai Company Limited.
 The current chair is Supaluck Umpujh.
 As of 2018 it had 13,000 employees.
 The group has been a member of the International Association of Department Stores since 2009.

+The company owns The Mall, The Mall Lifestore, Emporium, EmQuartier, Emsphere and Siam Paragon shopping centers.
+The company also operate Gourmet Market supermarket in those shopping centers as well as those in Terminal 21 Asok, The Promenade [part of Fashion Island (Bangkok)], Lat Phrao MRT station, Design Village Phutthamonthon Sai 3, Design Village Bangna and The Crystal SB Ratchaphruek.

 History

 The Mall Group opened its first retail store on 25 June 1981 on Ratchadamri Road near Ratchaprasong region in Bangkok.
 At the time it had 400 employees.

 In 2020, the group decided to rebrand for the first time in 39 years, aiming to turn all shopping and retail entertainment complexes to "The Mall Lifestores".
 According to Chairwoman Supaluck Umpujh, all existing malls should be rebranded by 2023.

 In December 2021, the company announced it was teaming up with Bitkub, a cryptocurrency exchange based in Thailand, to form a joint venture aiming to make Thailand a leading hub for digital asset investment.

 The company is 65% owned by the Umpujh family and 35% owned by the Phataraprasit family.

+As of 2022, The Mall Group owns and manages an estimated 3,000,000 square meters of retail space and generates around $1.2 billion in annual revenue.